earthspay/earths-documentation/en/smart-contracts/faq.md

 # Frequently Asked Questions

-### I'm new to RIDE and Waves Smart contracts, is there any tutorial or articles to start with?
+### I'm new to RIDE and Earths Smart contracts, is there any tutorial or articles to start with?

 Yes sure, you can check [_**Video Tutorials and Articles**_](/smart-contracts/video-tutorials-and-articles.md) section.

-### Is smart contract functionality added in Waves ?
+### Is smart contract functionality added in Earths ?
 If Yes, which languages are supported?

-Yes, Waves has its own language for Smart Contracts.
+Yes, Earths has its own language for Smart Contracts.
 It is called [_**RIDE**_](/smart-contracts/ride-language/ride-language.md).

 ### Is it possible to convert an existing token to a smart token via a script, or must you implement a token swap?